-Considering the growing interest in reconciliation across the country, the area of Aboriginal and Indigenous Studies is an increasingly important field in Canada.
+Considering the growing interest in reconciliation across the country, the area of Indigenous Studies is an increasingly important field in Canada.

-The objective of the program is to provide foundational knowledge for understanding historical and contemporary experiences of Aboriginal and Indigenous peoples – from the origins of first peoples and their complex histories over the proceeding millennia, to present movements and the growing desire for reconciliation between governments and Aboriginal and Indigenous societies.
+The objective of the program is to provide foundational knowledge for understanding historical and contemporary experiences of Indigenous peoples – from the origins of First peoples and their complex histories over the proceeding millennia, to present movements and the growing desire for reconciliation between governments and Indigenous societies.

 Courses will cover subject areas such as archaeology, anthropology, history, literature and political science.

 As part of the Certificate in Indigenous Studies students must successfully complete a 3-credit-hour foundation course at the 1000-level.
 It is anticipated that the foundation course will be taken at the beginning of the program.
 As part of their course selections, students are encouraged to complete courses that emphasize the origins and histories of Indigenous peoples as well as courses that emphasize contemporary issues of Indigenous peoples.

 The Certificate in Indigenous Studies consists of 21 credit hours as prescribed below: